Frequently Asked Questions.

 However, we offer a 30-day money back guarantee, so if for any reason you're not happy after signing up, we'll let you out of the annual subscription and refund 100% of your money in the first 30 days.
 Check out "What if I want to cancel my Gruntwork Subscription?" for more info.

 What if I want to cancel my Gruntwork Subscription?

 We offer a 30-day money-back guarantee.
 You can try out the Gruntwork Subscription, Professional Support, and the Reference Architecture, and if you're not happy for any reason, you can cancel within the first 30 days, and we'll let you out of the annual subscription and refund 100% of your money.

 Note that if you cancel in the first 30 days, you lose the license to the code in the Infrastructure as Code Library, so you must stop using it and delete any references to it; on the other hand, if you do stick with the annual subscription, and cancel after at least one year, you can keep using all the code you had been using up to that point.
 See "What happens to my code if I cancel my subscription?" for more info.

 What happens to my code if I cancel my subscription?

-The Gruntwork Client License gives you perpetual rights to the code, so even if you cancel your subscription, you can keep using the code!
-You'll have one month to fork all the repos in the Infrastructure as Code Library into your own version control system, after which you'll no longer have access to the updates, additions, and fixes we make to the Infrastructure as Code Library, support from the Gruntwork team, security alerts, etc. However, your infrastructure will continue to work just fine and you'll still have all the code you were using up to that point, so there is no lock-in whatsoever.
+If, however, you remain a subscriber for at least 12 months, the license allows you to fork and modify the code and create derivative works as much as you want, and even if you cancel your subscription, you can keep using all the code you had been using up to that point.
+We recommend that prior to canceling, you make copies of all the repos in the Infrastructure as Code Library into your own version control system.
+After you cancel your Gruntwork Subscription, you'll no longer have access to the updates, additions, and fixes we make to the Infrastructure as Code Library, support from the Gruntwork team, security alerts, and any other subscription benefits.
+However, your infrastructure will continue to work just fine and you'll still have all the code you had been using up to that point.